Shaaban Abash: Early life

-Military service and work
+Military service and career

-At the age of 17, he enrolled in the Abkhazian hundred of the Circassian cavalry regiment, which took part in the First World War.
-He was awarded the Cross of St. George for making a reconnaissance raid across river Dniester and returning under fire after collecting valuable intelligence.
+At the age of 17, he enrolled in the 'Abkhaz Hundred' Circassian cavalry regiment, which took part in the First World War.
+He was awarded the Cross of St. George for making a reconnaissance raid across the river Dniester and returning under fire after collecting valuable intelligence.

-After the establishment of Soviet power, Shaaban Abash was an associate of the leader of Abkhazia Nestor Lakoba, in 1931 he was elected a member of the Central Election Commission of Abkhazia.
+After the establishment of the Soviet Union, Shaaban Abash was an associate of the leader of Abkhazia Nestor Lakoba, in 1931 he was elected a member of the Central Election Commission of Abkhazia.